isotopp/isotopp.github.io/content/posts/2020-09-22-alter-table-for-uuid.md

 A B-Tree is a balanced tree.
 That is a tree in which the path length of the longest path from the root of the tree to any leaf is at most one step longer than the shortest path.

-So assuming a database with a page size of 16384 bytes (16KB), as MySQL uses, and assuming index records of 10 bytes (4 byte integer plus some overhead), we can cram over 1500 index records into a single page.
+So assuming a database with a page size of 16384 bytes (16 KB), as MySQL uses, and assuming index records of 10 bytes (4 byte integer plus some overhead), we can cram over 1500 index records into a single page.
 Assuming index records of 64 bytes - quite large - we still fit 256 records into one page.

 We get an index tree with a fan-out per level of 100 or more (in our example: 256 to over 1500).